laboon/ebook/text/40_unit_testing.md

 assertSame(a, c); // True; these are different references to the same object
 ```

 Additionally, there are several "not" variants of these assertions, such `assertNotEquals`, which will check that the original assertion is not true.
 For example, `assertNotEquals((1 + 1), 17)`.
 In my experience, these are used much less often.
 You want to check for a specific _expected_ behavior, if at all possible, not that it's _not unexpected_ behavior.
 Checking that something does not exist could be an indication that the test is fragile or not thought through.
 Imagine that you have written a method which will generate 19th-century Romantic poems.
-You know that these poems should never start with the word "homoiconicity", so you write a test to that effect.
+You know that these poems should never start with the word "homoiconicity", so you write a test to that effect:

 ```java
 @Test